iPhonz/particle-system/README.md

   - Particle lifespan
   - Particle color
   - Toggle mouse following on/off
-- Transparent particle effects that blend with the background
+- Transparent particle effects that blend with the background (background image is broken)
 - Responsive design that works on desktop and mobile devices

 ## How to Use